A. Stone & Co, Philada. Cunninghams & Co.

 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.

-Support: The Dating Game by Bill Lockhart, David Whitten by Bill Lindsey.
+Support: Reference to The Dating Game by Bill Lockhart, David Whitten by Bill Lindsey.
 Jay Hawkins and Carol Serr